-Este reporte incluye información importante sobre su agua de beber.
+Este reporte incluve información importante sobre su agua de tomar.
 Para obtener una copia de éste reporte en Español, lláme a la oficina central al teléfono (956) 565-2491.

-For the Del Mar Heights service area, Military Highway Water Supply Corporation DEL MAR HEIGHTS purchases water from the East Rio Hondo WSC.
-East Rio Hondo WSC provides purchase surface water from the Rio Grande River and treats it at their water treatment plant where they remove several constituents and add disinfectant to protect you from microbial contamination.
+For the Del Mar Heights service area, Military Highway Water Supply Corporation DEL MAR HEIGHTS purchases water from the East Rio Hondo WSC, East Rio Hondo WSC provides purchase surface water from the Rio Grande River and treats it at their water treatment plant where they remove several constituents and add disinfectant to protect you from microbial contamination.
 TCEQ completed a Source Water Susceptibility for all drinking water systems that own their sources.
 This report describes the susceptibility and types of constituents that may come into contact with the drinking water source based on human activities and natural conditions.
 The system(s) from which we purchase our water received the assessment report.
 For more information on source water assessments and protection efforts at our system contact General Manager Mrs. Consuelo De La Rosa at (956) 565-2491.

-Military Highway WSC's drinking water meets all state and federal requirements
+Military Highway WSC's drinking water meets all state and federal requirements but you will see the levels of the contaminants in our water are well below allowable limits.

-It is natural for drinking water to contain contaminants, but you will see the levels of the contaminants in our water are well below allowable limits.
+It is natural for drinking water to contain contaminants,